slsa-framework/slsa/docs/_spec/v0.1/threats.md

 ![Supply Chain Threats](../../images/supply-chain-threats.svg)

+SLSA is focused on supply chain integrity.
+This means protection against tampering or unauthorized modification at any stage of the software lifecycle.
+Within SLSA, we divide integrity into two main areas:

+**Source Integrity and Availability:** Ensure that all changes to the source code reflect the intent of the software producer, and that the code and change history remain available for investigations and incident response.
+Intent of an organization is difficult to define, so we approximate this as approval from two authorized representatives.

+**Build Integrity:** Ensure that packages are built from the correct, unmodified sources and dependencies according to the build recipe defined by the software producer, and that artifacts are not modified as they pass between development stages.

+### Real-world examples

 Many recent high-profile attacks were consequences of supply-chain integrity vulnerabilities, and could have been prevented by SLSA's framework.
 For example:

 |     | Threat                                                                | Known example                                                                                                                                                                                  | How SLSA can help                                                                                                                                                                                                                     |